geekboyuk/flock-test-backend/README.md

 5. What future features do you think we might be able to build based on this API?

-> Note: thoughts.md shows my initial thinking upon reading the task specification
+> Note: thoughts.md shows my initial thinking upon reading the task specification.
+I also went over time due to spending time up front thinking through problem.